brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-01-fzf-preview-mine.md

 ![fzf_preview](/media/fzf-preview.png)

-Updated script also support exr and hdr images (with png caching) using oiiotool.
+edit: Updated script also support exr and hdr images (with png caching) using oiiotool.

 ## tested with